Open to the public

 The Ginger House Museum

-Two more in the series will be made and you may choose the gown color if desired.
+Each doll is handcrafted by Linda Lee Sutton.
+The doll, including the head, arms and legs are porcelain and are movable. the hair and dress are also hand made by Linda.
+Two more in the series will be made and you may choose the material used for the gown from Linda's selection if desired.
 Each doll's gown is different so you'll have a one-of-a kind collector's doll.

 Second in the series

 $1,600 per doll includes shipping to your door in the U.S.

 Only one per person, please.
 We accept checks or money orders.
 Credit cards payments accepted with a 3% fee.